U.S. Supreme Court bars lawsuit over cross-border shooting of Mexican teen

 “Mesa’s allegedly unwarranted deployment of deadly force occurred on United States soil.
 It scarcely makes sense for a remedy trained on deterring rogue officer conduct to turn upon a happenstance subsequent to the conduct - a bullet landing in one half of a culvert, not the other,” Ginsburg wrote.

-The lawyers for Hernandez’s family disputed that account, saying he was playing a game with a group of teenagers in which they would run across a culvert from the Mexican side and touch the U.S. border fence before running back.
+The lawyers for Hernandez’s family disputed that account, saying he was playing a game in which a group of teenagers would run across the culvert from the Mexican side and touch the U.S. border fence before running back.